j-space-b/lightning-fpt/README.md

 ## Frameworks, Weights, Data, and Evaluation Harness

-Listed below are the frameworks, weights, and datasets used by this repo.
+Listed below are the frameworks, weights, and datasets used by this project.

 ### Frameworks